Marijuana: What science has to say

 Marijuana has been demonised, says Castle, to the point that even its considerable medicinal and agricultural uses have been disavowed.
 The plant is extremely hardy, and has as much to offer the environmentally challenged world today as it did in times of old, when ‘Indian hemp’ provided the mainstay for ship sails and rope.

-SOME PUT the scapegoating of marijuana down to the conservative political tide sweeping Western democracies.
+Some put the scapegoating of marijuana down to the conservative political tide sweeping Western democracies.
 Until 2004, Peter Cohen was the director of the Centre for Drug Research at the University of Amsterdam.
-The Netherlands, as any backpacker will tell you, is famous as one of the few places in the world where you can legally buy cannabis.
+The Netherlands, as any backpacker will tell you, is one of the few places in the world where you can legally buy cannabis.
 But marijuana use is still technically illegal: individuals can only buy up to 5 grams, and advertising its sale is not permitted.

 For 20 years, Cohen’s centre documented the country’s experiment of decriminalising cannabis, allowing small quantities to be sold from the coffee shops that now outnumber butcher shops in parts of Amsterdam.
 His studies show drug laws have very little impact on the rate of cannabis use anywhere in the world.
 “There are enormous differences in the rates of drug use between countries,” he says.
 “We don’t really know why.
-For instance in the Netherlands, 17 per cent of people have tried it; the U.K. rate is twice as high.
+For instance in the Netherlands, 17% of people have tried it; the UK rate is twice as high.
 We don’t think drug policy has anything to do with it.”

 In his view, the direction of marijuana research is at the whim of the political climate.
 “There’s a fashion now to determine the cause of mental health problems; they want research that shows the harms of marijuana.
 But people’s lives don’t fall apart because of marijuana.
 I call it Soviet science – science geared to produce a political point.”